Business Majors 101: Pathways, Top Programs & Career Outcomes

 Top Programs:

-Career Opportunities: Graduates often pursue roles as auditors, bookkeepers, tax consultants, forensic accountants, and financial analysts in firms like Deloitte, Ernst & Young (EY), PricewaterhouseCoopers, and KPMG.
+Career Opportunities: Graduates enter roles as auditors, tax consultants, forensic accountants, and financial analysts at firms including Deloitte, Ernst and Young, PricewaterhouseCoopers, and KPMG, as well as in-house corporate finance departments across every industry.

 2. Finance